Skip to Content

 Instructions

-• Thinly slice the onion and massage them with your hands for 2-3 minutes with one teaspoon of kosher salt.
-Toss them in the bowl with the chicken pieces and black pepper.
-Cover and marinate in the fridge for 6 hours (at least 30 minutes).
-Remove the chicken from the refrigerator before grilling, and let it come to room temperature.
+• Thinly slice the onions and massage them with your hands for 2-3 minutes with one teaspoon of kosher salt.
+Add them to the chicken alongside black pepper.
+Cover and marinate for at least 30 minutes.

 • Once heated, rest the skewers onto the edges of the grill, 4-5 inches from the flame.

-• Sear the chicken skewers for 7 minutes until the color changes and begins to blister.
-Flip the chicken and cook for another 5 minutes.
+• Grill the chicken for 7 minutes until the color changes.
+Flip the skewers and cook for another 5-6 minutes.

-• Meanwhile, soak the saffron stems in a small bowl with two tablespoons of warm milk; set them aside to bloom for 5 minutes.
-Then, warm the butter in a small skillet and add the saffron mixture to the butter.
+• Soak the saffron strands in a small bowl with two tablespoons of warm milk and set aside to bloom for 5 minutes.
+Then, transfer them to a small saucepan with butter and heat until the butter melts.

-• Lower the heat, but maintain an overall grill temperature of 350℉ (176℃).
-Brush the chicken skewers with the saffron butter mixture.
-Cook the chicken for 10 minutes, turning the skewers until they are golden brown on all sides and reach an internal temperature of 165℉ (73℃).
+• Lower the heat, but maintain a grill temperature of 350℉ (176℃).
+Brush the chicken with the saffron butter mixture and continue grilling for 10 minutes, rotating the skewers so they brown on all sides.

-• Let the chicken rest for 10 minutes; pair them with fresh bread or Saffron Rice, and enjoy!
+• Let the chicken rest for 10 minutes and pair them with fresh bread and saffron rice.

 Notes